 However, the device’s underlying and underwhelming buzzyness remained unaltered.
 This could be modified only by the introduction of a filter between the Stylophone and the amplifier.
 Once again, I looked to the electric guitarist’s repertoire of gadgets for a solution.

 Circuit bending is not without hazard: frequently components on the circuit board burn out, rendering the adapted device useless.
 A year later, my altered fuzz-wah was consigned to the dustbin.
 On returning to sound and music in 2009, the first three devices that I bought were a Stylophone (now digital and sounding none the better for it), a Carl Martin 2Wah pedal, and a Z.Vex Fuzz Factory stompbox (rightly named, since there’s no treadle attachment).
-The latter is a knob-laden and an eminently tweakable piece of hardware that can marshall some of the same aberrant noises that I’d coaxed mercilessly out of my first pedal … and yet survive unscathed.
+The latter is a knob-laden and an eminently tweakable piece of hardware that can marshal some of the same aberrant noises that I’d coaxed mercilessly out of my first pedal … and yet survive unscathed (unlike the ‘Harveytron’.).

 The principles of intervention, redirection, adaptation, and extension, which underlaid my reckless deviations and prodding as a boy, have governed my approach to creative practice and scholarship ever since.
-In one sense, they betray my consummate inability to accept what is given and leave well alone, and to learn other than by interfering (sometimes with dire consequences) and interacting with materials, methods, and ideas, experimentally.
+In one sense, they betray my consummate inability to accept what is given and leave well alone, as well as to learn other than by interfering in things that are best left alone (sometimes with dire consequences).